DING-A-LING-A-LING (scam bell ringing?)

-Right from the start I can tell you the Free Ad Cash System is a scam, but read on to discover the devious tricks that are being deployed, and the connections that suggest this is a lot more than a one-off scam.
+Right from the start, I can tell you this Free Ad Cash System scam is a very devious product, and the connections it has suggest this is a lot more than a one-off scam.

 What’s The Free Ad Cash System All About?

 From the website alone it’s very difficult to tell.